robhrt7/backbase-widget-dependencies-proposal/README.md

 ## Portal setup

-The only specific setup for proposed dependencies structure is path configuration for static server - folders `bb_components`, `bower_components` must be served from `/static`, so all assets will be available by this urls:
+The only specific setup for proposed dependencies structure is path configuration for static server - `bower_components` folder must be served from `/static`, so all assets will be available by this urls:

-* `/static/bb_components/widget-robert-todo`
+* `/static/bower_components/widget-robert-todo`
 * `/static/bower_components/jquery`

 ### Adding requirejs

 Your portal pages must contain link to generated `require-config.js`, or you can bundle all config to one file during build process.

+## Developing own components

+To develop components, following common way of defining dependencies, we will use another `backbase-cli` tool, called `backbase deploy`.
+This will deploy your widget from any folder locally, to your Backbase Project, in same `bower_components` folder, where all other dependencies are stored.

+You will use `backbase deploy` in cases when you develop your own, new widget, or want to fork other dependencies.

+Recommended way of working with individual components, is to store them in own repositories.
+So if you want to use existing component, but first improving it for your case, you just Fork the original repo.
+But it will be possible to work only with one Project repository, if you don't need this kid of flexibility.

 ## FAQ